 “This being human is a guest house.
 Every morning is a new arrival.
 A joy, a depression, a meanness, some momentary awareness comes as an unexpected visitor…Welcome and entertain them all.
 Treat each guest honorably.
 The dark thought, the shame, the malice, meet them at the door laughing, and invite them in.
 Be grateful for whoever comes, because each has been sent as a guide from beyond.” – Rumi

 A good start is to do one or two things for others every day, for which you expect nothing in return.

-Musetude founders believe their purpose is to create a TV Series that will change perception and at the same time revolutionize education.
+Musetude founders believe their purpose is to create a film that will change perception and at the same time revolutionize education.
 This is a huge project and requires them to selflessly spend all their time, energy and money sacredly, sincerely and live in a state of heightened focus to manifest this creation that will benefit humanity.

 If everyone of us does our little bit, grows our awareness beyond me and mine, family, friends, country, race or species and towards the betterment of earth, this could help lead us into the age of altruistic cooperation naturally.